djow2019/TurnFlow/README.md

 # Turnflow

 TurnFlow is an initiative management system to improve the experience of playing table top RPGs like Dungeons and Dragons and Pathfinder.
 In order to use this service, please login with a google account in the upper right.
-Then, you may create a character to use for your sessions by clicking "Create Character", and then you can host or join a session by clicking "Host or Join Session".
+Then, you may create a character to use for your sessions by clicking "Create Character", and then you can host or join a session by clicking "Host or Join SessionList".

 ## Features
 - Create basic character to be tracked in a session